jsh9/pydoclint/docs/index.md

 # pydoclint

-A Python docstring linter to check whether a docstring's sections (arguments, returns, raises, ...) match the function signature or function implementation.
+[_Pydoclint_](https://github.com/jsh9/pydoclint) is a Python docstring linter to check whether a docstring's sections (arguments, returns, raises, ...) match the function signature or function implementation.

 It runs really fast.
 In fact, it can be thousands of times faster than [darglint](https://github.com/terrencepreilly/darglint) (or its maintained fork